xiaoleiwww/masm/README.md

 # masm
+For beginners learning 8086 assemble, it is not easy for the user to have a good environment.
+Here, we endeavouring to present a learning environment for 8086 user.

-New masm developed by c++/qt and python.
+MASM developed by c++/qt and python.

 ## The structure:

-controller: c++/qt.
+Controller: c++/qt.
 Hot update.
+See https://github.com/ljalil/MarkEdit
 IDE: python.
 Redeveloped from the atom.
 See https://github.com/atom/atom DOS interface: See https://github.com/timfel/dosbox-svn

 The project is aimed to deep dive into operating systems.

-## The mark system of the project:

-A trit number will be shown in the program.
-0: The program cannot run.
-1: The program can run but some bug exists.
-T: The program can run very well.